cessen/passphrase_experiments/README.md

 Usage:

 ```
-passphrase.py word_list.txt <passphrase_length>
+passphrase -l <passphrase_length>
 ```

-You can pass any newline-separated word list you like, and the passphrase length is specified in number of words.
+The passphrase length is specified in number of words.
+The source word list is `word_list.txt` in the root of this repo.

 For generating actual passphrases, I recommend using your own (secure) source of random numbers to choose your words.
-I do utilize python's `secrets` library to select the words, which in theory should be secure.
-But I have no idea if there are special considerations when using that API, so trust my code at your own risk.
+Trust this software's randomness at your own risk.

-The more interesting thing here is the word list and the entropy estimates.
+The more interesting thing here is the word list itself and the entropy estimates.

 Here is some example output from the program:

 ```
-$ ./passphrase.py word_list.txt 6
+$ ./passphrase -l 6
 tool rave pond chug juice stow

-Word list size: 2499
-Estimated entropy: 67 bits
-Estimated entropy with rearrangement: 58 bits
+Entropy in this order:  70 bits
+Entropy rearranged:     60 bits
 ```

 There are two listed entropy estimates: one for using the words in the given order, and one for if you decide to rearrange them to your liking.
-The main experiment of this repo is the latter: can longer passphrases be made more memorable and viable by allowing the user to rerrange the words into a more memorable order?
+The main experiment of this repo is the latter: can longer passphrases be made more memorable and practical by allowing the user to rearrange the words into a more memorable order?

 For example, using the words above, we could rearrange them like this: